foopod/blog-2.0/_posts/2017-03-29-creating-procedurally-generated-scenes.md

 <img src="/public/images/fluff.png"/>

-And to add some variation I do the same that I did with the trees and pretend they are a mountain.
+And to add some variation I did the same that I did with the trees and pretended they were mountains.

 <img src="/public/images/final_clouds.png"/>